catseye/The-Dossier/article/Text Adventure Classics.md

 Text adventures which I've played, but which are too much classics to be included in an "of Note" list.
 I will explain this someday.

+But generally: if it was published by Infocom, it's probably not bad and you should probably try playing it if you have the opportunity.
+The same goes for if it was written by Andrew Plotkin or Graham Nelson.
+It's kind of like the bar is higher for these; I'll only list those ones here if they're really stellar.

 These are presented in roughly the order I encountered them in.

 ### Zork I